 Dress in layers so you are prepared to peel off a layer as you warm up or add a layer if it gets chilly.
 Definitely carry (or wear) waterproof rain gear each day.
 We chose these dates in late September in part because the weather tends to be ideal for walking then.
 But weather on the Oregon Coast is unpredictable!
 We expect to walk rain or shine.

 Day 1 will be mostly on beach, after some scrambling through dunes.
 Day 2 is a combination of beach, flat trail, and paved road.
 Day Three is half on beach and half on forest trail, some of it steep and with mud, roots, and rocks in places.
 For Days Two and Three we suggest wearing athletic shoes, such as those designed for trail running or walking, or very lightweight boots.
-Don’t wear sandals unless you are accustomed to walking long distances in them.
 As you prepare for CoastWalk Oregon, walk in the shoes you plan to wear at the event, especially if they are leather shoes, so your shoes and feet can adjust to each other before you put in 10 miles a day for three consecutive days.
 We’ve found that the best way to avoid blisters on a long hike (in addition to breaking in your shoes, and feet, by walking) is to wear shoes a half-size or more larger than your daily-wear shoes.

 “The shuttle service worked well.
 The hikes themselves were fantastic.
 I liked meeting new people.
 The volunteers were wonderful.
 Great event!”

 Training For CoastWalk Oregon